-The registration link will be available in December the Winter term.
+The registration link will be available in July for the fall term.

 To facilitate your arrival, we will have a kiosk at the Ottawa international airport from August 24 to September 4, from 9am to 10:30pm.
 We will give you directions to the main campus or your place of accommodation and answer your questions.
 We will also provide you with useful information for the next steps for your new student life.

 *Please note that this service in only offered to students arriving for the Fall term.